liv7c/devblog/src/blog/how-to-use-the-html-specification-to-write-better-html.md

 ### Content model

 Content model describes **what content an element can contain**.
 Each HTML element can contain specific categories.
-Some HTML elements, like a [heading tag](https://html.spec.whatwg.org/multipage/sections.html#the-h1,-h2,-h3,-h4,-h5,-and-h6-elements) for instance, can contain only phrasing content.
+Some HTML elements, such as [the heading tag](https://html.spec.whatwg.org/multipage/sections.html#the-h1,-h2,-h3,-h4,-h5,-and-h6-elements), can contain only phrasing content.
 Whenever you wonder what you can put inside of an HTML element, you should look at the element's content model.

 ### Content model vs. Category